cckssr/openbis-fork/docs/user-documentation/advance-features/rdf-lib-tool.md

 -v, --verbose: displays detailed information on the process.
 -h, --help: displays the help message.
 -a, --additionalfiles: specifies additional file paths for resolving ontologies and terminology.
+-dangling, --remove-dangling-references: removes references that can't be resolved.
+Use with caution.
 ```

 Other mandatory parameters must be provided based on what output format has been chosen: